 These small deposits can act like grit or sand if they get between the blades and blade teeth.

-If unchecked they could eventually cause the blades damage and blunt them.
+If not removed they will eventually damage and blunt the blades.

 Brush everything away.
 Blowing sharply into the area will also help.